 The "targeting directives" intended for OpenMP 4.0, have the challenge of spanning the likes of NVidia GPUs (SIMT oriented), and Intel Xeon Phi coprocessors (SMP-on-a-chip), and Intel HD Graphics (vector oriented GPUs), other GPUs (like AMD), and other potential attached processing devices and future ones as well.
 It is not easy to bring multiple companies together to find common ground.
 In the interim, NVidia has been happy with OpenACC designed for their GPUs and supported during the prior year, and Intel has had its offload directives for Intel Xeon Phi coprocessors for about two years now.
 Each demonstrated capabilities, which can inspire and inform an inclusive standard.
 Now OpenMP will share a specification that OpenMP believes does that, and ask for input and comment from users and implementers alike.
 No doubt, there is work remaining to be done - but the result is well worth the work.
 Neither OpenACC nor Intel's offload directives come close to the inclusion a standard requires to be useful.
 OpenMP has done well to bring us closer to that goal.
 OpenMP’s open process has published their current draft for comment as http://www.openmp.org/mp-documents/TR1_167.pdf

-OpenMP has a BoF at SC12 on Tuesday, Nov 13th, 5:30 - 7:00pm in Room 355-A (click this link to check SC12 official site in case it changes).
-I will be in another BoF sharing thoughts on directives for accelerators (same time - different room).
+OpenMP has a BoF at SC12 on Tuesday, Nov 13th, 5:30 - 7:00pm in Room 355-A. I will be in another BoF sharing thoughts on directives for accelerators (same time - different room).
 I'll be talking about "targeting directives" there as part of comments on what we should aspire too in order for developers to be able to truly code with confidence, performance and portability.
 I look forward to the conversations and interactions we'll have at SC12.

 OpenMP is fifteen years old, and apparently that means cake at 12:30pm and beer at 3:30pm on Tuesday and Wednesday at their booth at Supercomputing according to their website.
 I hope I can drop by to sample at least some beer.